khari998/frontend-test/README.md

 4. cd back to the root directory of this project and run `npm run dev` (if making a change to client, run the build command first)
 5. The latest production build should populate when nagivating to http://localhost:5000

+NOTE: This application relies on environmental variables.
+The secretes contained in these were in the gitignore file.
+However, for code testing and review purposes, they were committed to the current repository.

 This application is divided into Three sections built with the following technologies:
   Client
     React